 (Underruns are when you hear glitches, clicks, and pops, and is your computer telling you to either increase your ASIO Driver’s buffer length, or your computer may need upgrading soon!)

-FL Studio’s manual on audio settings tells us that the optimum setting is 440-880 samples (10-12ms).
-If you go any lower, they say it is diminishing returns.. which means your computer starts working a lot harder for marginal improvement!
+FL Studio’s manual on audio settings says the optimum setting is 440-880 samples (10-20ms).
+Any lower is diminishing returns.. meaning your computer works harder for little improvement!

 For example, 512ms vs 1024ms is a huge difference!

 And even 256ms to 512ms is noticeable, but at 256ms, your computer is required to work very hard!